vapor/docs/3.0/docs/routing/route.md

 ## Extensions

-Route is [`Extendable`](../core/extend.md), meaning you can extend it's properties.
+Routes are Extensible using the `extend` property.
+This allow storing additional data for use by integrating libraries.

-The purpose is to allow documentation tools to hook into the Vapor routing process.
+The purpose is to allow tools (such as documentation tools) to hook into the Vapor routing process.